 No yeast?
 No problem.
 You can still make bread!
-This no yeast bread is made with just 7 simple ingredients.
+This is an easy bread recipe (no yeast!) and is made with just 7 simple ingredients.
 Learn how to make bread without yeast.

 Is there anything more magical than homemade bread?
 You’re shaking your head no, right?
 I agree.

 However, right now finding a packet of yeast is like finding a unicorn.
 So what’s a girl to do?
 Bake bread without yeast.

 Now you might be asking, “Wait is that possible?”
 It definitely is.
 Enter this super easy, ready to bake in minutes, no yeast bread recipe.

 This no yeast bread recipe is buttery.
 Soft.
 Slightly crumbly with a crispy exterior.
 This recipe is essentially an Irish Soda bread recipe.
 Called soda bread because it relies on baking soda (and baking powder) to rise.

 It’s made with buttermilk and sweetened with honey making a slightly dense soft bread that’s pretty addicting stuff.

 So in order to make bread without yeast we are going to need to rely on another form of leavening agent.
 Basically baking powder and baking soda.

 Baking powder and baking soda are not the same so make sure you read those labels.
 You can read more here about Baking Powder vs. Baking Soda.